 Please Note – This is a standard guideline for reference only.
-If you aren’t sure of the size you need we recommend asking a piercer for advice, who can check out your piercing in person.
-Otherwise you can test some different sizes at home prior to purchasing by ordering our spare bars.
+If you aren’t sure of the size you need, we recommend visiting a professional piercer for advice, who can check out your piercing in person.
+Otherwise, you can test some different sizes at home prior to purchasing by ordering our spare bars.

 20G (0.8mm) - the thickness you’ll find on traditional butterfly back earrings

-18G (1.0mm) - slightly thicker, the 18G bar can used for both lobe and cartilage piercings
+18G (1.0mm) - slightly thicker, the 18G bar can be used for both lobe and cartilage piercings

 Though the standard gauge for different piercing locations can be seen in the guideline above, it can depend on a number of other things.
 For example whether you were pierced with a needle or gun and if your hole has shrunk...etc.